kensanata/just-halberds/Halbardier.md

 ## Character Creation

 If you are a player, you play a fictional person, your character.
-We will now create this together.
+Create characters together, at the table.

 First you choose your name, then you roll your attributes.
 You have six attributes: Strength, Dexterity, Endurance, Intelligence,